Osteoporosis image

 I have seen several clients come into my clinic and ask for advice on osteoporosis.
 They recently had a DEXA scan and were diagnosed with osteoporosis.
 They were told to take a bone-enhancing drug and take more calcium to reduce the risk of bone fractures.
-This advice may help increase their bone mineral density; however, it does not address their bone Strength or reduce the risk of falls, which becomes the most significant risk factor as we age.
+This advice may seem helpful to increase their bone mineral density; however, it does not address their bone Strength or reduce the risk of falls, which becomes the most significant risk factor as we age.

 Preserving bone health, increasing bone strength, and minimising the risk of falls are contributing factors that need to be considered.
 Strength refers to a bone’s resistance to fracture or breaking, which is influenced by factors like bone mineral density, bone architecture and the quality of the bone tissue itself.
 Bone strength = bone density + Collagen fibre density.
 Part of bone geometry comprises sheaths of collagen fibres that wrap around the bone matrix, adding strength and pliability.